pergerch/GTT-DockerSession/PITCHME.md

 ![](assets/docker-storage.png "Docker Storage")

+- Container-internal
+- Tmpfs - in the host system’s memory only (available on linux)
 - Volumes - stored in a part of the host filesystem BUT managed by Docker
 - Bind mount – "shared" folder from the host.
 Non-Docker processes on the host can modify them at any time
-- Tmpfs - in the host system’s memory only

 ---